 Another option is a Christmas savings scheme.
 There are a handful of savings “clubs” in the UK designed to help households save for Christmas.

 But before we go into how they work, a quick warning.
 Unlike savings accounts held with regulated financial institutions like banks and building societies, these savings clubs do not offer you financial protection in the event that the company you’re saving with goes bust.

 Well-known Christmas savings clubs like Park Christmas Savings and Variety Christmas Savings Club have said that they take measures to ensure your money is safe.
 But the truth is that if they go out of business, there is no guarantee that you’ll get your money back.

 Sadly, this has happened before.
 Thousands of savers in a previous firm called Farepak lost money when the company went bust in 2006.

-In return for regular monthly payments from the start of the year, these firms offer savers vouchers to spend on food, drink and gift items to be spent in time for Christmas that same year.
+In return for regular monthly payments from the start of the year, Christmas Clubs offer savers vouchers to spend on food, drink and gifts in time for Christmas that same year.

 The value of the vouchers will be broadly linked to the amount that the customer has paid in throughout the year.

 These firms say that they help families save for Christmas, but it’s worth noting that if you change your mind or simply need to withdraw your money to pay for more immediate costs earlier in the year, there can be hefty penalties.

 So if you’re thinking about using one of these clubs to save towards next Christmas, make sure you read all the terms and conditions.